 New York said goodbye to the GED in January 2014 as the GED exam was getting too expensive and only offered on a computer.
-Reasons enough for New York to welcome a different supplier of the state's high school equivalency (HSE) test.
 Therefore, the state switched to the TASC (Test Assessing Secondary Completion).
 Because the state subsidizes the cost of HSE testing for its residents, price played an important role in this decision.
-The New York State HSE diploma is all across America accepted in the same way as a standard high school diploma by practically all employers and colleges.
+The New York State HSE diploma is accepted all across America in the same way as a standard high school diploma by practically all employers and colleges.